thofis/twrsprsec/README.md

 a [Spring Boot](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/) project.
 There is also a official [Getting Started Guide](https://spring.io/guides/gs/securing-web/) for such an application,

-An H2 in memory database is used over JPA to persist users with their roles and permissions.
+An H2-in-memory database is used over JPA to persist users with their roles and permissions.
 H2-console allows to connect to this database (configured in `application.properties`)

 * JDBC URL: jdbc:h2:mem
 * User: sa
-* Password: sa if you run the following statements there, you get an overview of all users, roles and permissions:
+* Password: sa

+If you run the following statements there, you get an overview of all users, roles and permissions:

 ```
 SELECT * FROM SEC_USER;